 Using Gifts or Freebies

 Many marketers employ the idea of a gift or freebie given in exchange for competing the Lead Capture Form.
 I tend to think this is a great idea as long as the gift is related to your purpose.
-For example, my gift is a free subscription to the Daily Shortcut.
+For example, one of my gifts is a free eBook about marketing on Twitter.
 This gift is directly related to my business purpose and actually the entire purpose of my blog.
 I would not want to give away an eBook on The Best Way to Bake a Cake.
 It just doesn’t make sense.
+I make most of my own freebies such as eBooks and PDF Guides.
+Here is an example of one of my freebies…

 Where to place your Lead Capture Form